kordianw/HW-Info/README.md

 # HW-Info
-Portable &amp; simple HW-Info script - quickly &amp; easily get an idea of the HW you're working on
+Portable &amp; simple HW-Info script - quickly &amp; easily get an idea of the HW you're working on (Linux, MacOS, etc)

 ## Description
 Provides the following information as a 1-line in CSV format: